IRDAI Gives Policyholders Freedom to Choose Their Own TPA

 The insurance policyholders now need not completely rely on the insurer as IRDAI has allowed them to choose the Third Party Administrator of their own choice when buying health insurance or at the time of policy renewal.

 The insurance regulator IRDAI (Insurance Regulatory and Development Authority of India) issued a circular that said, "For the purposes of this sub-regulation, the choice of the policyholder to choose a TPA for rendering health services is limited to the TPAs with whom the insurer is having Service Level Agreements in place.
 Based on the health insurance product and geographical location of the policyholders, the insurer may also limit the number of TPAs amongst whom the policyholder may choose a TPA of their choice.
-The insurer explicitly shall provide the list of the TPAs engaged, from amongst whom the policyholder may choose a TPA of their choice, at the time of
+The insurer explicitly shall provide the list of the TPAs engaged, from amongst whom the policyholder may choose a TPA of their choice, at the time of proposal or the renewal as the case may be."

 These regulations can be known as the Insurance Regulatory and Development Authority of India (Third Party Administrators-Health Services) (Amendment) Regulations, 2019.